 Qualification Webpage: Click here to visit the Edexcel webpage for the specification.

 Mathematics, Science and Technology based degrees, Engineering, Finance, Medical degrees and Computing.
-If you are intending on applying for a STEM degree, it is recommended that you study Further Mathematics.
+If you are intending on applying for a STEM degree, it can be beneficial to study Further Mathematics.
 Studying Further Mathematics is excellent preparation for University, especially if you wish to study any Mathematics-related subject such as Engineering, Science, Computing or Technology, as well as Mathematics itself.
 Many universities now encourage students to take Further Mathematics qualifications to improve their mathematical preparation for degree courses.
-Leading universities, including Cambridge, now specify Further Mathematics as an entry requirement for some courses
+Leading universities, including Cambridge, now specify Further Mathematics as an entry requirement for certain courses

 Owned by: MDS | Last Published: 20/09/2019 09:53:36 | Next Update: N/A